albertalma/BubbleWatch/README.md

 I added a really basic UI just to add a brief introduction and to have some feedback to know when the user has lost or win.

+Also the Hud of the player has been added using bindings from blueprint.